technomancy/leiningen/doc/GPG.md

 Both signatures are then uploaded to Clojars along with the artifacts.
 In order for Clojars to verify the signatures, you'll need to provide it with your *public* key (see below).

+To disable signing of releases, set `:sign-releases` to false in the `:repositories` entry you are targeting.

 ### Overriding the gpg defaults